 Wipro: A company’s logo is by all means its lifeline.
 Here’s our collaboration with Wipro, on the mandates they intend to have while its employees are making use of the company’s logo!

 Use-case based roundup of best explainer videos is all good!
-But, it is definitely a great idea to see how diverse industries are exploring and encashing the idea of 'best explainer videos'!
+But, it is definitely a great idea to see how diverse industries are exploring and encashing the idea of 'great explainer videos'!
 Let us look at some industries:

 NIHRIO: Newcastle University: Very modern, sleek animation and great use of abstract shapes by Arcus Animation Studios to represent ideas for NIHR.
 This video is based purely on form and movement, rather than using any sort of characters.